Chapter 1: The Architecture of Curiosity

 - Research follows a narrative arc: inciting incident (research problem) → rising action (theory and methods) → climax (data analysis) → resolution (implications).

 - Anecdotes provide emotional resonance and generate hypotheses; data provide systematic evidence across many cases.
+The best research holds both in tension.

 Key Terms